MatthewHRockwell/ATOMIK-Architecture-Benchmarks/README.md

 This repository is intended for:

 * Architectural evaluation and peer review
-* FPGA‑level benchmarking and latency measurement
+* FPGA-level benchmarking and latency measurement
-* Validation of transient‑state compute models
+* Validation of transient-state compute models
-* Investor, partner, and technical due‑diligence review
+* Investor, partner, and technical due-diligence review

-It is **not** intended as a drop‑in accelerator, soft‑core CPU, or general‑purpose compute platform.
+It is **not** intended as a drop-in accelerator, soft-core CPU, or general-purpose compute platform.

 ---

 ## Licensing & Contact

-Source files are provided under the BSD 3‑Clause License **for evaluation only**, subject to the patent notice above.
+Source files are provided under the BSD 3-Clause License **for evaluation only**, subject to the patent notice above.

 For licensing inquiries, commercial integration, or architectural collaboration, please contact the repository owner.